Taco Bell recalls 2.3 million pounds of beef for metal shavings

 The company said the recall of 2.3 million pounds of beef affects restaurants in 21 states in the Midwest, northern Southeast and Northeast regions.
 Taco Bell says all the beef has been removed and discarded as of Monday morning.

-Taco Bell says the problem was found after a customer found a shaving in their food.
-The USDA said there were at least three customer complaints.
-TEGNA has reached out to Taco Bell to clarify the discrepancy.
+Taco Bell says the problem was first discovered after a customer found a shaving in their food.

 "As soon as we received the first consumer complaint, we immediately acted to remove the product from the affected restaurants and proactively worked with the supplier to inform the USDA of our steps to protect our guests," Julie Masino, Taco Bell North America President said in a statement.